eggaskin/startup260/README.md

 - **login** - The user can enter a username on the login page which is then displayed on every page on the top navigation bar.
 It is saved in localStorage so it persists between sessions.
 - **database** - Notes are added to database, which is for now a JSON stored in localStorage.
 The DOM is updated to reflect changes to this database of categories and notes in the category options and category notes display.
 - **WebSocket** - Global Notepad has 4 fake notes and the interface for submitting notes to the global 'message board'.
 This will be replaced and the data will be gotten from the WebSocket later.

-You can add notes to it and your own username will be displayed but there is currently no data from other users. (it is currently all in localStorage)
+These update with mock random messages from other users every few seconds.
 - **application logic** - You can change the styling of categories which changes their display color.
 You can add and delete notes from categories, and add and delete categories themselves.